OpenNebula/website/content/software/installation_process/automatic_installation_with_onedeploy/one_deploy_overview.md

 <!-- ![image](/images/one_deploy_basic_arch.png)
 <br/> -->

 It is worth noting that you can use the control node itself as a managed node.
-In the tutorials included in this documentation, the OpenNebula Front-end is installed on the Ansible control node, and the Hypervisors on the managed nodes.
+In the tutorials included in this documentation, the OpenNebula Front-end is installed on the Ansible control node and the Hypervisors on the managed nodes.

 In the sections below you will find a brief overview of reference architectures and requirements for installing an OpenNebula cloud with the most basic configuration.
 The documentation also includes two short tutorials for performing a simple installation on two of the reference architectures: using local storage for datastores, and using shared storage.

 {{< alert title="Important" color="success" >}}
 The recommended OS for running the playbooks is Ubuntu 24.04 or 22.04.
 The tutorials contain configuration and commands tested on these versions.
-It is possible to use other OSes to perform the installation; for reference please see the [OneDeploy Wiki](https://github.com/OpenNebula/one-deploy/wiki).{{< /alert >}}
+It is possible to use other OSs to perform the installation; for reference please see the [OneDeploy Wiki](https://github.com/OpenNebula/one-deploy/wiki).{{< /alert >}}

 ## Reference Architectures